Picking a Birth Center Location

-Picking a birth center location? there are many benefits to having a birth center.
+Picking a birth center location?
+There are many benefits to having a birth center.
 There are few birth centers across the country.
 Women are actively looking for this type of midwifery place of birth.
 Home birth practices are easier to find.
-Many states only have a couple birth center.
-Hospitals aren’t even able to compete with the home like environment, personalized care, and water birth services.
+Many states only have a couple of birth centers.
+Hospitals aren’t even able to compete with the home-like environment, personalized care, and water birth services.

 There are many ways to go about looking into a birth center start up.
 You can lease to own a building that you customize to a birth center (cheapest option).
 You can buy a building and do construction.
-You can build what you want (most expensive option).
+You can build what you want (the most expensive option).

-I would discourage leasing without intention of buying building unless no major renovations have been done.
+I would discourage leasing without the intention of buying a building unless no major renovations have been done.

 If starting on a tight budget, do an inflatable tub and keep things simple (as long as state regulations along that option).
 Know your state rules.
 For a birth center to be run long term and successfully, years of planning and designing goes into the project.

 I did start my birth center practice in a little over a year.
 That is not usual.
 Motivation and having a state with no birth center regulations really helped accelerate that process.
 Knowing your start up budget and operating costs really helps determine if lease, purchase, or build are available terms.

 When search for a location, think about the community you want to serve and radius women will travel for a birth center experience.
 What are the competitors in your area?
 If there is a birth center within hour driving distance of you, what does your practice plan to offer different that current option?
 Unless that birth center is busting at the seams and having a huge waiting list, you will need to attract your competitors patients with a unique branding tactic.

 How many women do you want to serve?

 If this will be a solo, smaller birth center practice, two birth rooms will probably be all that you need.
 If your needs are great in area and have a team of midwives ready to serve the cause, look for a building that can hold three to four birth room.